confetti/confetti-api-docs/source/index.html.md

 # Introduction

 Welcome to the Confetti API reference.
+The easist way to access the API is via our [offical Node.js wrapper](http://github.com/confetti/confetti-node).

 # Authentication